Facts, Identification & Control

 - Debris: An additional sign of activity is the debris they produce from tunneling in the wood.
 Rough wood shavings mixed with parts of dead ants from the colony indicate nesting activity.

 - Sound: A final sign may be the “rustling” sound sometimes heard as the ants go about their activity in the home’s wood.

-In controlling an infestation of carpenter ants, it is necessary to first find the nest.
-Once found, it can be removed or treated chemically.
+In controlling a carpenter ant infestation, it is necessary to first find the nest.
+Once identified, it can be removed or treated chemically.
 All moisture conditions that the ants found conducive must be corrected.

 If treated early, serious structural damage to houses and buildings can be avoided.
-However, these ants could cause extreme damage if they continue undiscovered for an extended period.
+However, these ants could damage structures immensely if they continue undiscovered for an extended period.
 Thus, it is best to contact a pest control professional in the event of an infestation.

-It is advisable to seek professional help in getting rid of carpenter ants and containing infestations, as incorrect procedures may allow the colony to rebound when surviving members resume their burrowing and foraging.
+DIY control methods often involve incorrect procedures that can allow the colony to rebound when surviving members resume their burrowing and foraging.